Texas AG Paxton vanquishes Bush in Republican run-off | Politics

 Texas AG Paxton vanquishes Bush in Republican run-off

-Paxton boosted his standing in right-wing circles when he asked the U.S. Supreme Court to bar Georgia, Wisconsin, Michigan and Pennsylvania from casting their electoral votes for Joe Biden in the 2020 presidential election.
+Paxton will be well-positioned to win November's general election in heavily Republican Texas.
+He boosted his standing in right-wing circles when he asked the U.S. Supreme Court to bar Georgia, Wisconsin, Michigan and Pennsylvania from casting their electoral votes for Joe Biden in the 2020 presidential election.
 The court tossed out https://www.supremecourt.gov/orders/courtorders/121120zr_p860.pdf the case.
-In the state's March 1 primary, Paxton took nearly 43% of the votes, while Bush won nearly 23%.
-The top vote getter in Tuesday's run-off will be well-positioned to win office against a Democratic opponent in November in heavily Republican Texas.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)